sedders123/phial/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All new and existing tests passed.
 - [ ] I have updated the Changelog to reflect my changes
 - [ ] I have added an example of how to use my changes to the examples directory (delete if not necessary)
+- [ ] Has the changes been tested against a real Slack instance?